ramon2000-texas/UTA-MCC-CYBER-PT-11-2020-U-C/Week-20 - Red vs Blue (Project 2)/Activities/Day_1/Unsolved/ReadMe.md

 - Choose the `Capstone` machine from the list of Virtual Machines and double-click it to get a terminal window.

-- Login to the machine using the credentials: `vagrant:tnargav`
+- Login to the machine using the credentials: `root:toor`

 - Switch to the root user with `sudo su`